Cai Xukun: 2015–2017: Super Idol (星动亚洲)

-In 2015, Kun returned from the U.S. to participate in South-Korean based reality show Super Idol.
-The show was produced by Anhui TV, in partnership with South-Korean broadcast network MBC.
+In 2015, Kun returned from the U.S. to participate in the South Korean-based reality show Super Idol.
+The show was produced by Anhui TV, in partnership with the South Korean broadcast network MBC.
 During the two seasons of the show, Kun experienced constant pressure and fierce competition from other participants, receiving intensive idol training.
-After a period of about two years on the show, Kun's performance skills saw an unprecedented improvement, earning him a spot in the Top 3.
-Upon the end of Season 2, Kun returned to China, where he debuted as a member of Chinese boy group SWIN under Yihai Entertainment Company.
-As the group had already accumulated a sizable fan base at the time, the debut was highly anticipated by both the members and their fans.
+After about two years on the show, Kun's performance skills saw an unprecedented improvement, earning him a spot in the Top 3.
+Upon the end of Season 2, Kun returned to China, where he debuted as a member of the Chinese boy group SWIN under Yihai Entertainment Company.
+As the group had already accumulated a sizable fan base, the debut was highly anticipated by both the members and their fans.
 However, the group's performance opportunities and public appearances were limited during its time with Yihai Entertainment, and observers reported a decline in the group's popularity.
 In the beginning of 2017, Kun filed a lawsuit against Yihai Entertainment Company to terminate his contract.